Do Go On - 337 - The History of April Fools Day

 How humans exist is weird.

-Thank you, Brie Finlay.
+Thank you, Bree Finlay.

 Sorry about everything.

-And finally, I would love to thank from Fortitude Valley in Queensland,
+And finally, I would love to thank from Fortitude Valley in Queensland.

 Jack Daly.